 Head: Knowledge Cultivated by the University or Seminary

-Although we can certainly overdo knowledge requirements in the West, some qualification matters.
+Although we can certainly overdo knowledge and education requirements in the West, some qualification is necessary.
 For the candidate going into the marketplace, sufficient education is probably required.
-For the candidate going a traditional route, theological education is definitely required.
-Thus, educators should be considered part of the assessment and development process, whether or not they are part of your church.
+For the candidate going the traditional missionary route, theological education is definitely required.
+Thus, educators should be involved in the assessment and development process, whether or not they are part of your church.
 What do they think of your candidate’s competency, teachability, and diligence?
 Their opinion matters.

 Heart: Character Cultivated by the Church

-No doubt about it, this is the most important category.
-If candidates do not reflect the character of Christ in a “blameless” way (1 Timothy 3:2), it’s right to have hesitations in sending them as representatives of Christ and the church.
-If their knowledge or skills surpass their character, by all means do not endanger them, others, or the name of Christ by publicly sending them.
-If they are truly committed church members, then your church should know them better than people where they study and work.
+No doubt about it—this is the most important category.
+If candidates do not reflect the character of Christ in a “blameless” way (1 Tim 3:2), then it’s right to have hesitations about sending them as representatives of Christ and the church.
+If their knowledge or skills surpass their character, then by all means do not endanger them, others, or the name of Christ by publicly sending them.
+If they are truly committed church members, then your church should know them better than the people do where they study and work.
 This sacred knowledge, combined with being God’s power tool for Christian maturity, makes the church “the ideal testing ground for potential missionaries” (Pirolo).

 Hands: Skills Cultivated by the Employer or Organization

 Another part of the wider community around sending candidates is their employer or missions organization.
-For candidates going into the marketplace (or, more ideally, already in the marketplace), their employer is also rigorously trying to determine their readiness for an overseas task.
-And if they see potential, they’re probably providing preparation and training.
+For candidates going into the marketplace (or, more ideally, who are already in the marketplace), their employer is also rigorously trying to determine their readiness for an overseas task.
+And if they see potential, then they’re probably providing preparation and training.
 For candidates going the traditional missions route, the mission organizations with whom they partner have their own vetting and training processes.
-Wise church leaders don’t just recreate their own versions of what the employers and organizations already require of candidates.
-Instead, they work as closely as possible with the candidates’ “bosses”.
+Wise church leaders don’t just recreate their own versions of what the employers and organizations already require of candidates; instead, they work as closely as possible with the candidates’ “bosses.”
 Have they observed the necessary skills for your candidates to thrive in their job or assignment?
 It’s an important perspective to have.

-What a large community surrounding your church members who want to be sent!
-You can probably think of even more people with insight (parents, mentors, counselors, neighbors, etc.).
-I’ll admit, the categories aren’t meant to be fully representative of how a candidate grows (for example, the church can contribute to all three categories: knowledge, character, and skills).
-Nevertheless, I hope this way of thinking can at least remove some of the very real fear in taking on the weighty task of sending well.
+What a large community that surrounds your church members who want to be sent!
+You can probably think of even more people who will have insight about your aspiring Sent Ones (parents, mentors, counselors, neighbors, etc.).
+I’ll admit, the categories aren’t meant to be fully representative of how a candidate grows (for example, the church can contribute to all three categories: knowledge, character, and skills); nevertheless, I hope this way of thinking can at least remove some of the very real fear involved in taking on the weighty task of sending well.